-Paint-Along-with-Bob-Ross night art-parties are on regular rotation for my event calendar as an arts facilitator- and for good reason: They are always well attended and talked about for weeks after!
-This style of art party is great for artists and non-artists because Bob Ross’s soothing commentary and the easy-to-follow instructions in The Joy of Painting make a paint-along party approachable for artists of all levels and all ages.
+Paint-Along parties inspired by Bob-Ross’s show, The Joy of Painting, are on regular rotation for me as an arts facilitator- and for good reason: They are always well attended and talked about for weeks after!
+This style of art party is great for artists and non-artists because simply playing the Bob Ross youtube videos with their soothing commentary and easy-to-follow instructions makes a paint party approachable for artists of all levels and all ages.

 Although less in fashion for adults than for kid’s parties, I’m thoroughly convinced that everyone loves a themed party!
 It seems like introverts, in particular, love a theme that includes something to DO.
 Many in my social circle are on the introverted side, and I’ve learned that one way to care for them is to include an interactive activity at my parties.
 For my Parks and Rec themed party, I included a Knope-inspired competition to see who could collage the best birthday card from a stack of random magazines.
 To my going away party prior to a year of travel in 2019, I brought supplies for making friendship bracelets.
 A guided paint party works in the same way – allowing people to socialize as much or as little as they want as they paint, giggle, and snack their way through a shared project.

 After several rounds of hosting Bob Ross inspired paint along parties, here’s my step by step party prep for hosting your own paint-along party.